-- 5.12 An information governance audit was conducted during the later part of 2007 which concluded: - It was pleasing to note that the audit did not reveal any matters that are considered to be high risk; - The systems and procedures adopted by the Fire Service are generally robust and incorporate effective controls.
-Information Governance policies and procedures are available to all Service staff via the Intranet and include version control. - The Service has appropriate support mechanisms in place in relation to the development of information governance. - The control and governance of information held, particularly with regard to security of data, appears to be well managed to ensure that data can only be accessed by the appropriate members of staff. - 5.13 A questionnaire issued to Members and Officers asked whether they felt that statements made in the existing Code of Corporate Governance were being met.
-All of the respondents were in full agreement that the statements in the Code were being met.
+- Employees felt that the three main priorities should be to deal with poor performers, minimise bureaucracy and further develop the promotion procedures; - 69% of staff have regular team meetings where they are given the opportunity to speak and find out what is happening in their department.
+36% of staff feel that communications have improved since 2007; - 5.12 An information governance audit, conducted during the latter part of 2007, has recently been redone in 2011.
+The original one concluded: - It was pleasing to note that the audit did not reveal any matters that are considered to be high risk; - The systems and procedures adopted by the Fire Service are generally robust and incorporate effective controls.
+Information Governance policies and procedures are available to all Service staff via the Intranet and include version control. - The Service has appropriate support mechanisms in place in relation to the development of information governance. - The control and governance of information held, particularly with regard to security of data, appears to be well managed to ensure that data can only be accessed by the appropriate members of staff.